Mirantis/virtlet/docs/design-proposals/vm-isolation.md

 This approach is the same as the previous one except that we also use Docker cgroups for VM containers.
-In this case, libvirt cgroups just don't do anything and we use the mechanisms closely resembling those used in standard kubelet docker-shim for resource limits and monitoring.
+In this case, libvirt cgroups just don't do anything and we use the mechanisms closely resembling those used in standard kubelet dockershim for resource limits and monitoring.

 Pros:
 * Provides better level of security than single container for all VMs as escaping the VM will only lead to compromise of a single container
-* Resources are managed in standard Kubernetes way, we just mimic kubelet's docker-shim
+* Resources are managed in standard Kubernetes way, we just mimic kubelet's dockershim

 Cons:
 * Harder to implement than single container for all VMs